Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Examples and Applications

 \section{Examples and Applications}

 In this section, we illustrate the general framework of Section~\ref{sec:results} by a few applications and examples.
 Subsection~\ref{subsec:appl:signalsets} continues our discussion on signal sets from Subsection~\ref{subsec:results:modelsetup} and conveys more intuition regarding how their complexity is measured by means of the Gaussian width and the effective dimension.
 A particular emphasis is on the case of sparse vectors and related convex relaxations, which will also be applied to our main results.
 Subsection~\ref{subsec:appl:examples} then focuses on two specific noisy $1$-bit observation models in the unit-ball setup of Subsection~\ref{subsec:results:unitball}, namely random bit flips and additive Gaussian noise.
 In this context, we will demonstrate that hinge loss minimization even yields a consistent estimator if the signal-to-noise ratio is very low.
+Our theoretical considerations are finally complemented by some numerical experiments in Subsection~\ref{subsec:appl:numerics}.
+Apart from investigating the aforementioned noise models (see Experiment~\hyperref[para:appl:numerics:exp2]{2}), we do also evaluate the empirical performance of the two hinge loss programs from Subsection~\ref{subsec:results:unitball} and Subsection~\ref{subsec:results:generalset} in the situation of perfect $1$-bit observations.